Kiranj13/Kiranj13/README.md

 - 🔭 I’m currently working on [Java](Computer vision)

-- 👯 I’m looking to collaborate on **Automatic speech recognition problems**
+- 👯 I’m looking to collaborate on solving Problems with Java

 - 📫 How to reach me **jayasankarkiran594@gmail.com**